muskansharma050304-boop/health-claim-context-analyzer/README.md

 This project takes a different approach:

- Transparent logic instead of black-box answers
+ Transparent logic instead of black box answers
- Step-by-step reasoning
+ Step by step reasoning
  Focus on missing context
  Explanation-based output
  No dependency on paid APIs